Courtland, Virginia: Architecture

 The Courland Rosenwald School, built in 1928 and 1929, is restored as a community center.
 It is an example of the “Two Teacher Community School, To Face East or West Only (Floor Plan No. 20)" standardized Rosenwald school designs by architect Samuel Smith.
 It is listed on the National Register of Historic Places.
 Mahone's Tavern, the Rochelle-Prince House, and the Rebecca Vaughan House are also listed on the National Register of Historic Places.

 Parks and recreation

 The Nottoway River Board Landing in Courland provides access to fishing and boating on the Nottoway River.

 Government

 Courtland is the county seat of Southampton County.
 The county is governed by an elected Board of Supervisors that includes seven members.
 The Southampton County Courthouse is located in Courtland and houses the 5th Judicial Circuit of Virginia.

 Education

-Pubic schools
+Public schools

 Southampton County Public Schools system is located in Courtland.
-Its schools in Courtland include Riverdale Elementary which serves grades Pre-K through 5, Southampton MIddle serving grades 6 through 8, and Southampton High School which serves grades 9 through 12.
+Its schools in Courtland include Riverdale Elementary which serves grades Pre-K through 5, Southampton Middle serving grades 6 through 8, and Southampton High School which serves grades 9 through 12.